TeamGloomy/TeamGloomy.github.io/pages/mydoc/General/updating_standalone.md

-From DWC 3.5b3, a new panel has been added to the machine specific page that collects all the above information in one place, as shown below (You will still need to identify your ESP model as described in the previous section).  {% include image.html file="dwc_settings_machine_specific_3.5.png" alt="All Version Information" caption="All Version Information" %}
+From DWC 3.5b3, a new panel has been added to the machine specific page that collects all the above information in one place, as shown below (You will still need to identify your ESP model as described in the next section).  {% include image.html file="dwc_settings_machine_specific_3.5.png" alt="All Version Information" caption="All Version Information" %}